kishorgarkal99/PleasureBee-Admin/README.md

 npm i or npm install
 ```

-- You can now run the application in developer environment usin
+- You can now run the application in developer environment using

 ```bash
 npm run dev